-The program of study (POS) ensures fellows have sufficient academic breadth to succeed in computational science.
+The program of study (POS) requirement is the same for both the Science & Engineering and Math/CS tracks of the fellowship and ensures fellows have sufficient academic breadth to succeed as computational scientists.
 Many alumni say the POS provided a vital, broad foundation for their research.

-The POS must provide a solid background in a scientific or engineering discipline, plus computer science and applied mathematics.
+The POS must provide a solid background in (1) a scientific or engineering discipline, (2) mathematics and statistics, and (3) computer science and computer engineering.
 Fellows' major fields must fall into one of these categories but they also must attain high marks in the other two to demonstrate that their POS has sufficient breadth.
 A course that introduces the concept of high-performance computing is also required and may be taken from any department with a preference given to those in computer science.

 Two courses (semester system) or three courses (quarter system) are required for each POS discipline area, with the exception of just one course required within the high-performance computing section.